LewBr/LewBr/README.md

 ### Hello, welcome to my profile.
+About:
-About: My name is Leonardo Santos, or also known as LewBr, I am a Brazilian, 18 years old and I like things related to electronics 💻 and languages!
+My name is Leonardo Santos, or also known as LewBr, I am a Brazilian, 18 years old and I like things related to electronics 💻 and languages!
 I live in Germany at the moment in Bayern Munich.<br>I have already had a few projects on the internet, mostly related to the game Minecraft.
-Such as the biggest Minecraft server for Brazilian Bedrock a few years ago called "PocketGames", one of my first servers with some YouTubers.
-I have also been part of the team of the largest Minecraft server in Java currently from Brazil, the famous "RedeSky".
-And I'm currently doing volunteer work in the team on the server in partnership with Microsoft, the "CubeCraft Games" and creating/continuing some projects when I have time.
+Such as the biggest Minecraft server of Brazil for Pocket Edition (Bedrock Edition in now days) a few years ago called "PocketGames", one of my first servers with some big YouTubers.
+I have also been part of the team of the largest Minecraft server in Java currently of Brazil, the famous "RedeSky".
+And I'm currently doing volunteer work in the team on the server in partnership with Microsoft, the current largest server in Minecraft Bedrock, the "CubeCraft Games" and creating/continuing some projects when I have time.
+<br>Hobbies: I like to do fitness when I have time, cook different recipes from different countries, talk to interesting people, study about things related to electronics and languages/communication in general and sometimes play some online game and create/code projects.

-#### One of my projects:
+### One of my projects:
 Bots 🤖:<br>
-Twitter: <a href="https://www.twitter.com/spotifyrank"> Spotify Ranking (@spotifyrank)</a> (Bot for Twitter that shows the top 10 trending songs on Spotify daily)
+Twitter: <a href="https://www.twitter.com/spotifyrank"> Spotify Ranking (@spotifyrank)</a> (Bot for Twitter that shows the top 10 trending songs on Spotify daily<br>
-<br>Games ⛏:<br>
+Games ⛏:<br>
-Minecraft Server: <a href="https://www.twitter.com/leohardu"> LeoHardu (@leohardu)</a> (Minigames server for Bedrock Edition)
+Minecraft Server: <a href="https://www.twitter.com/leohardu"> LeoHardu (@leohardu)</a> (Minigames server for Bedrock Edition)<br>
-<br>Programming Stuff 👨‍💻:<br>
+Programming Stuff 👨‍💻:<br>
 PocketMine-MP Plugin: <a href="https://github.com/LewBr/SimpleTitle"> SimpleTitle</a> (Plugin that shows a player the title in screen when joining)<br>
 PocketMine-MP Plugin: <a href="https://github.com/LewBr/WorldInventory"> WorldInventory</a> (Plugin that saves a player inventory based on world)

-#### Social media:
+### Social media:

 [<img align="left" alt="leohardu.com" width="25px" src="https://raw.githubusercontent.com/codeSTACKr/codeSTACKr/master/img/globe-light.svg" />][website-light]
 [<img align="left" alt="leohardu.com" width="25px" src="https://raw.githubusercontent.com/codeSTACKr/codeSTACKr/master/img/globe-dark.svg" />][website-dark]